Why Doesn’t Starbucks Have a Serious Competitor in China? (Video)

 ———

-My book series Moats and Marathons is one-of-a-kind framework for building and measuring competitive advantages in digital businesses.
+I am also author of the Moats and Marathons book series, a framework for building and measuring competitive advantages in digital businesses.

 Note: This content (articles, podcasts, website info) is not investment advice.
 The information and opinions from me and any guests may be incorrect.
 The numbers and information may be wrong.
 The views expressed may no longer be relevant or accurate.
 Investing is risky.
 Do your own research.